ivankovnatsky/podservice/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying pod-service on your infrastructure.
+This guide covers deploying podservice on your infrastructure.

 ## Network Configuration